Build Your Own Google Drive: A Practical Nextcloud Setup on Linux

 Files, calendars and contacts under your roof

 Cloud storage is wonderfully convenient right up until you read the fine print.
 Your files sync everywhere, your photos back themselves up, your calendar follows you between devices, and in exchange a very large company gets a detailed map of your life and the right to change the terms whenever it likes.
+The number that finally pushed me was 2 terabytes: that’s what my household photo library, document archive, and assorted detritus had grown to, and renting that much storage from a big provider in perpetuity, forever, with my data as the collateral, stopped feeling like a deal.
 Nextcloud is the open-source answer to that bargain: a self-hosted platform that gives you file sync, calendars, contacts, and even office documents, all running on a Linux box you control.
 This guide gets a robust Nextcloud running with Docker, puts it behind HTTPS, connects your devices, and sets sensible expectations about how it compares to the polished giants.

-At its heart Nextcloud is a file sync and share platform, the spiritual successor to the old ownCloud project from which it forked.
+Nextcloud is a file sync and share platform, the spiritual successor to the old ownCloud project from which it forked in 2016 when most of the core developers, led by Frank Karlitschek, walked away to start it.
 But describing it as “self-hosted Dropbox” undersells it.
 Out of the box it handles file storage and sharing, and through its app ecosystem it grows into a calendar server, a contacts server, a collaborative document editor, a photo gallery, a notes app, and more.

 The core appeal is consolidation.
 Instead of one service for files, another for calendars, and a third for contacts, Nextcloud offers a single account that ties them together with a coherent permissions model.
 You log in once, and your files, events, and address book all live in the same place, synced to your laptop and phone through standard protocols rather than proprietary lock-in.